 Next, format your data as a table.
 In Excel, on the Home tab, in the Styles group, select Format as Table.
 Select a table style to apply to your worksheet.
 Your Excel worksheet is now ready to load into Power BI.

 Power BI connects to many data sources, including Excel files that live on your computer.
 To get started, sign in to Power BI.
 If you haven’t signed up, you can do so for free.

 You want to create a new dashboard.
 Open My workspace and select the + Create icon.

 Select Dashboard, enter a name, and select Create.
 The new dashboard displays -- with no data.

 At the bottom of the left navigation pane, select Get Data.
 On the Get Data page, under Import or Connect to Data, in the Files box, select Get.

 On the Files page, select Local File.
 Navigate to the Excel workbook file on your computer and select it to load into Power BI.
 Select Import.

 NOTE: To follow along with the rest of this tutorial, use the Financial sample workbook.

-After Power BI loads your Excel workbook, start building your report.
-In the left Navigation Pane, in the Datasets section, select the dataset that you just imported.
-Power BI displays the report canvas.
-On the right side are the Visualizations and Fields panes.
+After Power BI imports your Excel file, start building your report.
+When the Your dataset is ready message appears, select View dataset.
+Power BI opens in Editing view and displays the report canvas.
+On the right side are the Visualizations, Filters, and Fields panes.